JohnFLand/Rule-Logging-and-State-Checker/README.md

 Click any **Logging**, **Disabled**, or **Paused** cell to toggle that setting in-place.

 > **Note — Paused label on Automations page:** After toggling Paused in the Built-in App Logging table, the rule is correctly paused immediately.
-However, the **(Paused)** label on the Automations page requires a browser page refresh to appear (this is a Hubitat platform behavior, not an app limitation).
+However, the **(Paused)** label on the Automations page MAY require a browser page refresh to appear (this is a Hubitat platform behavior, not an app limitation).

 ---